kempsterrrr/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 13: February 9th, 2017

+**Today's Progress**: Started my portfolio that will be sharing on Github Pages at some point.
+Doing this with react as well

+**Thoughts:** Getting quite fluid with using react, nothing has gotten that complex yet and no state management etc. but feeling food.

 ### Day 12: February 8th, 2017

 **Today's Progress**: Finished the home page for the rec site I work for.
 Really satisfying.